desh2608/gss/README.md

-# Guided Source Separation with GPU
+<h1 align="center">GPU-accelerated Guided Source Separation</h1>

-**NOTE:** Originally this repository was supposed to be a simplified version of [pb_chime5](https://github.com/fgnt/pb_chime5/tree/master/pb_chime5) toolkit from Paderborn University, but after several modifications, it is almost its own codebase, although we still keep it as a fork to honor the original purpose.

 **Guided source separation** is a type of blind source separation (blind = no training required) in which the mask estimation is guided by a diarizer output.
-The original method was proposed for the CHiME-5 challenge in [this paper](http://spandh.dcs.shef.ac.uk/chime_workshop/papers/CHiME_2018_paper_boeddecker.pdf).
+The original method was proposed for the CHiME-5 challenge in [this paper](http://spandh.dcs.shef.ac.uk/chime_workshop/papers/CHiME_2018_paper_boeddecker.pdf) by Boeddeker et al.

+This repository contains a GPU implementation of this method in Python, along with CLI binaries to run the enhancement from shell.
+We also provide several example "recipes" for using the method.

 ## Features

-We have borrowed the main components of the tool from `pb_chime5` , but added GPU support by porting most of the work to [CuPy](https://github.com/cupy/cupy).
+The core components of the tool are borrowed from [ `pb_chime5` ](https://github.com/fgnt/pb_chime5), but GPU support is added by porting most of the work to [CuPy](https://github.com/cupy/cupy).

 * The main components of the pipeline --- WPE, mask estimation with CACGMM, and beamforming --- are now built into their own packages: [WPE](https://github.com/desh2608/wpe), [CACGMM](https://github.com/desh2608/cacgmm), and [beamformer](https://github.com/desh2608/beamformer).
 The code is also